Master of Science in Nursing (MSN)

 Students Completing the Program:

-- Upon completion of the program, 98 percent of students are employed in nursing and/or nursing education.
+- 94 percent of students who received their MSN degree in the 19-20 academic year are employed in nursing and/or nursing education.

 MSN Course Rotation